fix8mt/uri/README.md

 \- especially for applications that can manage the storage of the source string themselves.
 The memory footprint of `basic_uri` is 64 bytes and will fit in a cache-line.
 If storage of the source is needed, `uri` performs a single string copy (or move), and aside from that will have the same performance as `basic_uri`.

+If you need to store the source URI but wish to avoid using dynamic memory, use `uri_static`.
+This ensures a single allocation for the entire object.
+For most purposes
+(and excluding edits) a statically stored URI is the most common application.
+This is also suitable for storage in other containers.
+Be aware that the template paramter `sz` must be large enough for any URI you wish to store and of course objects created with different sizes will be different types.

 The `factory` and `edit` have more copying although even these still use `std::string_view` where possible with actual copying of strings or sub-strings occuring once at most.